 the answers produced by the model will not change.

-MCT is built as one of the external libraries of CCSM.
+MCT is built as one of the external libraries of CESM.
 It is compiled before any

 of the executables.
-If MCT is not built successfully, the CCSM build will fail.
+If MCT is not built successfully, the CESM build will fail.

 MCT uses autoconf as its build tool.
 Autoconf requires you to first run "./configure" before

 typing "make".
 This is what the mct.buildlib script does. "./configure" searches your

 system for Fortran compilers and MPI libraries and sets default compilation flags according

 The MCT build options can be changed by adding options to the "./configure" command